depressed-pho/tunnel-usbmuxd/README.md

 anything to the same socket on the remote host.
 Try running `idevice_id` to see if it works.

+You can take down the tunnel by running `tunnel-usbmuxd -k`.
+You can also check if it's running by `tunnel-usbmuxd -s`.

 # Who made this sh\*t?